Current exempt categories

 Testing of Essential Travellers

-Essential Travellers who have spent time in an affected region or premises in the 14 days prior to their arrival in Tasmania are required to undertake a COVID-19 test within 24 hours of arrival, and a second test on or soon after day 12 of their arrival in Tasmania.
+Essential Travellers who have spent time in an are identified as high-risk for COVID-19 in the 14 days prior to their arrival in Tasmania are required to undertake a COVID-19 test within 24 hours of arrival, and a second test on or soon after day 12 of their arrival in Tasmania.
 Essential Travellers will also be health screened on arrival.
 See Essential Travellers for more information.